 but Apache might use a different name on your server (

 5) Run the SSH access WordPress installation script

 Install WordPress by running the script at

-To allow WordPress auto updates over SSH/SFTP I need to install one additional plugin: the brilliant SSH SFTP Updater Support
+As I install WordPress over SSH, I need to make sure that the updates are enabled.
+To allow WordPress auto-updates over SSH/SFTP I need to install one additional plugin: the brilliant SSH SFTP Updater Support

 Using the same shell commands as above, this will only take a minute.
 Browse to the plugins folder and execute the following commands (update the plugin version number if a newer versions is available):